Definitive Guide to Shipping Boxes

-- Box style.
-For presentation style box (such as a Tab Locking Box or a Literature Mailer), you’ll typically want to select a board that is easy to fold such as a B flute or E flute.
-While we do make presentation boxes in thicker material, you may find the folding and creasing to be a little more cumbersome.
-For RSC style boxes, we typically suggest 32 ECT C or 44 ECT, depending on the weight of the product.
-Again, we can make most shipping boxes out of most boards, but we would suggest ordering a sample first
+Box Style: For a presentation style box (such as a Tab Locking Box or a Literature Mailer), you will typically want to select a board that is easy to fold, such as a B flute or E flute.
+We do make presentation boxes in thicker material, however, you may find the folding and creasing to be a little more cumbersome.
+We typically suggest 32 ECT C or 44 ECT for RSC boxes depending on the weight of the product shipped.
+We can make most shipping boxes out of most boards, but we suggest ordering a sample first.

-- Protecting your product and ensuring your package can withstand the weight of its contents during transit.
-If you are shipping small, light items that aren’t fragile, you likely don’t need the heavy duty box.
+Protecting your product and ensuring your package can withstand the weight of its contents during transit: If you are shipping small, light items that are not fragile, you likely do not need the heavy-duty box.
 Look closely at the table above regarding the recommended product weight and box dimensions for safe transit.

-- Printing.
-Some corrugated sheets – especially 32ECT E – are thinner, sleeker and/or result in more successful printing because the flutes are narrow and tight together.
-Contrast this with the 44 ECT with less flutes that are twice as wide; these flutes create small ridges in the printing surface.
-You will feel these ridges as you run your hand across the cardboard and they make it difficult to get an even print finish.
+Printing: Some corrugated sheets – especially 32ECT E – are thinner, sleeker, or result in more successful printing because the flutes are narrow and tight together.
+Contrast this with the 44 ECT with fewer flutes twice as wide; these flutes create small ridges in the printing surface.
+You will feel these ridges as you run your hand across the cardboard, and these ridges make it difficult to get an even print finish.

-- Cost efficiency.
-Consider the cost of the box itself, the inbound shipping (to your fulfillment location) and outbound shipping (to your customer).
-A given board material is typically stronger because it has more cardboard material per square inch.
-For two identical boxes designs, the stronger material will cost more and weight more.
+Cost Efficiency: Consider the cost of the box itself, the inbound shipping (to your fulfillment location), and outbound shipping (to your customer).
+Board material is typically stronger because it has more cardboard material per square inch.
+For two identical boxes designs, the stronger material will cost more and weigh more.

-EcoEnclose offers four different corrugated sheet options: 23ECT B Flute, 32ECT C Flute, 32ECT E Flute, and 44ECT C Flute.
-We work with these four specific options because we have found these a) satisfy nearly all non-industrial shipping needs and b) are most cost effective options to meet said needs.
+EcoEnclose offers five different corrugated sheet options: 23ECT B Flute, 32ECT B Flute, 32ECT C Flute, 32ECT E Flute, and 44ECT C Flute.
+We work with these five options because we have found these a) satisfy nearly all non-industrial shipping needs and b) are the most cost-effective options to meet said needs.
 As you consider your options, here is a handy chart to determine the best sheet type for your box.